stevemussmann/ca_chinook/fileConverter/README.md

 This program is a work in progress.
 This README.md file will be updated regarding program functionality as features are added.
 Currently the program serves two main functions:
 1. Filtering microhaplotype data output by the snakemake pipeline to remove loci and individuals with excessive missing data.
-2. Converting the data to Colony input format.
-It will also output a filtered .csv file if requested.
+2. Converting the data to various input file formats.

 ## Python Version Compatibility
 This program has only been tested in Python v3.12.10.
 However, it should be compatible with Python v3.8+.